 OCE staff or the student/organization may move the matter forward to a review panel at any time during the administrative review process.
 Any information gleaned by OCE staff during the administrative review may be shared with the review panel.
-Prior to a review panel's occurrence, the student or OCE staff may choose to resolve the case without a review panel (if, for example, a student accepts responsibility and outcomes or OCE staff determines through additional information that a violation did not occur).
+Prior to a review panel's occurrence, the student/organization or OCE staff may choose to resolve the case without a review panel (if, for example, a student accepts responsibility and outcomes or OCE staff determines through additional information that a violation did not occur).

 Review Panel.
-In a review panel, OCE staff will convene three to five members, designated by the Vice President for Student Affairs or designee, comprised of any combination of faculty, staff, and students, to consider the report/documentation and to hear from/ ask questions in real time of the student/organization and any relevant identified parties.
+In a review panel, OCE staff will convene three to five members, designated by the Vice President for Student Life or designee, comprised of any combination of faculty, staff, and students, to consider the report/documentation and to hear from/ ask questions in real time of the student/organization and any relevant identified parties.
 The review panel shall determine by a preponderance of evidence standard if the student/organization is responsible for the alleged violation, and, if applicable, outcomes.
 A review panel will be informed of a student's/organization's previous disciplinary record should the review panel find the student/ organization responsible for the allegation, which will then be considered in determining (an) outcome(s).
 Decisions of responsibility and outcomes are determined by a majority vote of the review panel.
+The review panel shall be facilitated by a trained staff member from OAI or OCE, who, although not a voting member of the panel, may offer guidance to the panel regarding the findings and outcomes.